-1. To Prime Contractor:
+1. To Prime Sub-grantee:

 - a.
-Invoices for items ordered, delivered and accepted shall be submitted by the contractor directly to the payment address shown on the purchase order/contract.
-All invoices shall show the state contract number and/or purchase order number and the federal employer identification number, where appropriate. - b.
+Invoices for items ordered, delivered and accepted shall be submitted by the sub-grantee directly to the payment address shown on the purchase order/contract.
+All invoices shall show the state contract number and/or purchase order number; social security number (for individual contractors) or the federal employer identification number (for proprietorships, partnerships, and corporations). - b.
 Any payment terms requiring payment in less than 30 days will be regarded as requiring payment 30 days after invoice or delivery, whichever occurs last.
 This shall not affect offers of discounts for payment in less than 30 days, however. - c.
-All goods or services provided under this contract or purchase order, that are to be paid for with public funds, shall be billed by the contractor at the contract price, regardless of which public agency is being billed. - d.
+All goods or services provided under this contract or purchase order, that are to be paid for with public funds, shall be billed by the sub-grantee at the contract price, regardless of which public agency is being billed. - d.
 The following shall be deemed to be the date of payment: the date of postmark in all cases where payment is made by mail, or the date of offset when offset proceedings have been instituted as authorized under the Virginia Debt Collection Act. - e.
 Unreasonable Charges.
 Under certain emergency procurements and for most time and material purchases, final job costs cannot be accurately determined at the time orders are placed.
-In such cases, contractors should be put on notice that final payment in full is contingent on a determination of reasonableness with respect to all invoiced charges.
+In such cases, sub-grantees should be put on notice that final payment in full is contingent on a determination of reasonableness with respect to all invoiced charges.
 Charges which appear to be unreasonable will be researched and challenged, and that portion of the invoice held in abeyance until a settlement can be reached.
-Upon determining that invoiced charges are not reasonable, the Commonwealth shall promptly notify the contractor, in writing, as to those charges which it considers unreasonable and the basis for the determination.
-A contractor may not institute legal action unless a settlement cannot be reached within thirty (30) days of notification.
+Upon determining that invoiced charges are not reasonable, the Commonwealth shall promptly notify the sub-grantee, in writing, as to those charges which it considers unreasonable and the basis for the determination.
+A sub-grantee may not institute legal action unless a settlement cannot be reached within thirty (30) days of notification.
 The provisions of this section do not relieve an agency of its prompt payment obligations with respect to those charges which are not in dispute (Code of Virginia, § 2.2-4363).

-2. To Subcontractors:
+2 To Subcontractors: